 Themes From Qualitative Research: Staff

-Themes for staff, emerging themes covered 4 domains and a variety of themes including:
+Emerging themes covered 4 domains including:

-Information
+• Information

-Affordances for specific tools
+• Affordances for specific tools

-The process for specific alerts and nudges
+• The process for specific alerts and nudges

-Formal and informal processes
+• Formal and informal processes to connect with students

-Themes for AI
+Themes for Incorporating AI within the Support System

-Having students and staff read through Personas
+• Having students and staff read through Personas

-Prompts to think about how a system might respond to their needs
+• Prompts to think about how a system might respond to their needs

 Though I can't share the specifics here, our workshopping uncovered recommendations for the use of AI within:

-FAFSA and financial planning
+• FAFSA and financial planning

-Advising and Registration processes
+• Advising and Registration processes

-Career Planning Processes
+• Career Planning Processes

-Community Building and Resources
+• Community Building and Resources

 Archetypes